EcjTn/Orbital/README.md

 ## Notes

 - Currently, all usernames are reset upon server restart.
-- Designed to keep the core simple and lightweight while laying the foundation for future enhancements.
+- Designed to keep the core simple and lightweight.